Repair Damage From Teeth Grinding & Clenching

 Can teeth grinding ruin teeth?

-The habit of grinding one’s teeth can cause damage to one’s teeth and eventually ruin them.
-The action of grinding teeth together weakens the surface of a patient’s teeth.
+The habit of grinding your teeth can cause damage to your teeth and eventually ruin them.
+Grinding your teeth together can break them!
+The action of grinding teeth together weakens the surface of the teeth.
 The added pressure may also cause teeth to crack or fracture.
-It can also cause damage to the gums, and cause other health issues.
+It can also cause damage to your gums, and cause other oral health issues.

 Should you wear a night guard on your upper or lower teeth?